Featured

 Once you’ve decided on a provider and are ready to book a session, you fill out your profile information, including your insurance, billing, and address to make the first appointment.
 The booking page includes an eligibility check to ensure the provider you’ve selected accepts your insurance plan.
 If you don’t have insurance, Grow Therapy also accepts out-of-pocket cash pay (rates vary by provider), as well as Medicare, Medicaid, and EAPs in select states.

-You can cancel appointments up to 24 hours before your appointment without an additional fee.
+You can cancel appointments up to 24 hours before your scheduled visit without an additional fee.
 The price per session varies based on your insurance coverage.
 Average co-pays are around $30 or less, and generally the costs fall between $0 to $125 per session based on your method of payment and insurance plan details.

 What is BetterHelp?

-The matching process can take several hours to days.
+The matching process can take several hours to multiple days.
 Once you’ve been matched, you can schedule an online therapy appointment.
 You have several communication options that include video, phone, or live chat.
+If the provider isn’t a good match, you can opt to change providers at any time.
+Keep in mind that there are no options for in-person sessions through BetterHelp.

-BetterHelp runs on a monthly subscription that costs anywhere from $60 to $90 per week, depending on your location.
+BetterHelp runs on a monthly subscription that costs anywhere from $70 to $100 per week, depending on your location.
 Unlike Grow Therapy, BetterHelp does not work with insurance.

 Grow Therapy vs. BetterHelp: A Quick Comparison